influxdata/telegraf/plugins/inputs/vsphere/README.md

 * Datastores
 * vSAN

-## Supported versions of vSphere
+## Supported Versions of vSphere

-This plugin supports vSphere version 5.5 through 7.0.

 This plugin supports vSphere version 6.5, 6.7 and 7.0.
 It may work with versions 5.1, 5.5 and 6.0, but neither are officially supported.

 Compatibility information is available from the govmomi project [here](https://github.com/vmware/govmomi/tree/v0.26.0#compatibility)